Ya Got Trouble, Trouble with a Capital P

 And one of my favorite classic musicals is The Music Man.
 Featuring Robert Preston, Shirley Jones, and Ron Howard (when he was still little Ronny), this show contains a slew of great songs.
 One of my favorites is "Ya Got Trouble," performed the main character, Harold Hill, a smooth-talking con man who arrives in River City to sell musical instruments to the townsfolk.

-About right now, you're wondering what does one of the most popular songs from The Music Man have to do with Estate Planning?
-Read on to find out!
+And about right now, you're wondering what does The Music Man have to do with Estate Planning?

-Earlier today, I shared two articles on Facebook and Twitter that shared intimate details about the Last Will and Testament of Princess Diana and that of Richard Harrison (former star of the tv show Pawn Stars).
+Earlier today, I shared two articles on social media that shared intimate details about the Last Will and Testament of Princess Diana and that of Richard Harrison (former star of the tv show Pawn Stars).
 Have you ever stopped to wonder how in the world the details of these very private matters become publicized?

 Well, it's because these matters aren't very private at all.

 There's no need for a reporter to slip money to court personnel to get access.
 These documents are public record.
 And guess what - yours will be too!

 We may not be in River City, but let me break it to you -